s-Tagore/openenergymonitor-emontx_box/README.md

 ============================

-OpenSCAD code to render an emonTX box (openenergymonitor.org)
+OpenSCAD code to render an emonTX box (openenergymonitor.org) This box has been sucessfully printed on a RepRap 3D printer with a 0.5mm hot end.
+Other 3D printers may require the parameters of this code to be tweaked..
+..to get a good push fit for board, lid and batteries

 Apply parameter settings (0 or 1) to render connector holes according to your specific needs